blueskiy01/mobile-dev/movie-list/README.md

 ## Features
 - Display top-rated movies with descending rating on the home page.
+- Rating filter slider to filter movies by rating.
 - Tap on a movie to view detailed information.
 - Include a search bar to search for movies by name.
 - Search function returns movies whose name includes the entered string, similar to SQL's ilike comparison.